christianityorigins/website/books/_posts/2024-10-14-scythians-new-world.md

 *   **Quetzalcoatl / Kukulkan / Viracocha is Aži Dahāka:**
     *   The "Feathered Serpent" is the Mesoamerican avatar of the Dragon King.
+    *   The name America is not based on Amerigo Vespucci, but existed in ancient Peru.
+Amaruca, meaning "Land of the Plumed Serpent" is linked to Incan mythology's Amaru.
+The Incan Amaru, the Aztec Quetzalcoatl, the Scythian Aži Dahāka, the Egyptian Uraeus, and the Celtic Esus are all regional variations of the same Dragon King archetype.
     *   Biography Lock: White, bearded king from east, brings civilization, opposed by dark rival, promises to return.
 Identical to Osiris, Izates/Jesus archetype.
     *   Not a local myth.
 It is the global Dragon Crown founder template.
 *   **Pyramid Construction Blueprint:**